10 Bizarre Ocean Facts That Will Leave You Astonished

 True.

-Read more Exploring the Fascinating World of Sinkholes: Fun Facts and Stories
+Read more Exploring the Fascinating World of Seeds: Fun Facts You Need to Know

 The ocean contains nearly 20 million tons of gold.